Selina Freitag

-Selina Freitag (born 19 May 2001) is a German ski jumper.
+Selina Alma Freitag (born 19 May 2001) is a German ski jumper.
 She won the overall ranking of the 2016–17 FIS Ski Jumping Alpen Cup, and has competed at World Cup level since the 2018–19 season.
-Her best individual result is second place, achieved on two occasions in 2023.
-At the 2019 Nordic Junior World Ski Championships, she won a silver medal in the team event and a bronze medal in the mixed-team event.
+Her best individual result is second place, achieved on ten occasions.
+At the 2019 Nordic Junior World Ski Championships, she won a silver medal in the team event and a bronze medal in the mixed team event.

 Her brother Richard Freitag is also a former ski jumper.